Darthan184/Multi-Launchpad-SFS1/README.md

 # Multi-Launchpad-SFS1

 The mod adds support for alternate space centers to custom solar systems.
 In general, the planets that are expected to have an alternate space center should have a flat area at the top with the correct terrain altitude.
-If it doesn't (like the default solar system) it is possible to shift the location and height of the space center to find a flat-ish location but these tend to differ for different difficulties.
-As a result you will need to provide a space center for each difficulty unless you are lucky enough to have a flat area in the correct place.
+If it doesn't (like the default solar system) it is possible to shift the location to find a flat-ish location but these may differ for different difficulties.
+You may need to provide a space center for each difficulty.

+The height can be specified manually or omitted, in which case one will be chosen automatically.
+The autmlatic height selection does not work very well if the slope is too large or the terrain is to rough.

 To specify them you need to add an Alternate_Space_Center_Data.txt file:

 ![File Directory](Images/Directory.png)

-The file is essentially a json array of space center definitions with a three of optional extra fields:
+Example 1:

 ```
 [